rutzsco/demo-logic-apps-standard-devops/Infrastructure/Create-Variable-Group.md

 # Set up an Azure DevOps Variable Groups

-## Note: These Azure DevOps pipelines need these variable groups: "LogicAppDemo*"
+## Note: The Azure DevOps pipelines need these three variable groups:

-To create these variable groups, customize and run this command in the Azure Cloud Shell:
+To create these variable groups, customize and run these commands in an Azure Cloud Shell:

 ```
   az login